christinerose/gibbr.org/blog/hillingar/index.md

 A common target, Solo5^[[github.com/Solo5/solo5](https://github.com/Solo5/solo5)], is a sandboxed execution environment -- essentially acting as a minimal shim layer to interface between unikernels and different hypervisor backends.
 Solo5 uses a different `glibc` which requires cross-compilation.
 Mirage 4^[[mirage.io/blog/announcing-mirage-40](https://mirage.io/blog/announcing-mirage-40)] uses the Dune build system^[[dune.build](https://dune.build)] which supports cross-compilation through toolchains; a host compiler is installed in an Opam switch (a virtual environment) as normal, and a target compiler^[[github.com/mirage/ocaml-solo5](https://github.com/mirage/ocaml-solo5)] is created by modifying the host compiler.
-But the cross-compilation context of packages is only known at build time, as some metaprogramming modules may require preprocessing with the host compiler^[e.g. in [`mirage-tcpip`](https://github.com/mirage/mirage-tcpip/blob/3ab30ab7b43dede75abf7b37838e051e0ddbb23a/src/tcp/dune#L9-L10).].
+But the cross-compilation context of packages is only known at build time, as some metaprogramming modules may require preprocessing with the host compiler.
 To ensure that the right compilation context is used, this means we have to provide Dune the sources of all our dependancies.
-A tool called `opam-monorepo` was created to do just that.
+A tool called `opam-monorepo` was created to do just that^[[github.com/tarides/opam-monorepo](https://github.com/tarides/opam-monorepo)].

-> Cross-compilation - the details of how to build some native code can come late in the pipeline, which isn't a problem if the sources are available^[[github.com/tarides/opam-monorepo](https://github.com/tarides/opam-monorepo/blob/feeb325c9c8d560c6b92cbde62b6a9c5f20ed032/doc/faq.mld#L42)].

 We extended the `opam-nix` project to support the `opam-monorepo` workflow with this pull request: [github.com/tweag/opam-nix/pull/18](https://github.com/tweag/opam-nix/pull/18).